cornell-ece2400/ece2400-docs/docs/ece2400-sec9-spoly.md

 your implementation is working:

     :::bash
-    % cd ${HOME}/sec8/build
+    % cd ${HOME}/sec9/build
-    % make slist-iobj-directed-test
+    % make slist-spoly-directed-test
-    % ./slist-iobj-directed-test 3
+    % ./slist-spoly-directed-test 3
-    % ./slist-iobj-directed-test 4
+    % ./slist-spoly-directed-test 4
+    % ./slist-spoly-directed-test 5

 Run all of the test cases to make sure everything is now working:

     :::bash
-    % cd ${HOME}/sec8/build
+    % cd ${HOME}/sec9/build
-    % make slist-iobj-directed-test
+    % make slist-spoly-directed-test
-    % ./slist-iobj-directed-test
+    % ./slist-spoly-directed-test

-6. Evaluating Reverse
+6. Evaluating Push Front and Reverse
 --------------------------------------------------------------------------

-We have provided you an evaluation program to quantitatively evaluate the execution time of the linked list data structure and reverse algorithm.
-Take a look at this evaluation program in `list-iobj-eval.c`.
-You can build and run this evaluation program like this:
+We have provided you an evaluation program to quantitatively evaluate the execution time of the linked list data structure, push front, and the reverse algorithm.
+Take a look at this evaluation program in `list-spoly-eval.c`.
+You can build and run this evaluation program like
+this:

     :::bash
-    % cd ${HOME}/sec8
+    % cd ${HOME}/sec9
     % mkdir build-eval
     % cd build-eval
     % cmake -DCMAKE_BUILD_TYPE=eval ..
-    % make slist-iobj-eval
+    % make slist-spoly-eval

 You will see that the evaluation program takes one command line argument specifying the size of the input array.
 Let's do an experiment to see how